The best graphics cards for PC gaming

 Best 1440p graphics card: Nvidia GeForce GTX 1070

 Move beyond the $250 price range and Nvidia’s the only option in town, at least until AMD’s Radeon Vega launches sometime in the second quarter of 2017.
 There’s a massive price gulf between the $250 options and the $380 GeForce GTX 1070, but it’s hard to recommend any older-gen cards that bridge that gulf.
-If you can find last-gen stars like the Fury X or GeForce 980 Ti for $350 or lower, or a Radeon Fury for $300, jump on it—but steep discounts like that are rare.
+If you can find last-gen stars like the Fury X or GeForce 980 Ti for $300 or lower, jump on it—but steep discounts like that are rare.

 If you’re interested in that, a G-Sync monitor can help smooth out the visual hitches—but 4K G-Sync monitors cost a pretty penny.
 The 60Hz Acer XB280HK is the cheapest one available on Amazon at $519, but its TN panel looks washed-out next to IPS displays.
 Moving to IPS costs even more, with 4K G-Sync displays from Acer and Asus exceeding $800.

-Really, the GTX 1070’s optimum position is as a no-compromises 1440p graphics card.
+Really, the GTX 1070’s optimum position is as a no-compromises 1440p graphics card for 60fps gaming.
 Don’t even think of buying it for 1080p resolution unless you’re looking to max out a 144Hz monitor in the latest, greatest games—though 144Hz enthusiasts with 1440p monitors may want to move up to the GTX 1080 for even more performance.